Employee Handbook Table of Contents:

 3.11 Performance review.

-Supervisors give formal performance reviews every [six months].
+Supervisors conduct formal performance reviews every [x months].
 Informal performance reviews may be conducted more often.

 Performance reviews are for employees and supervisors to talk about current tasks and discuss ideas for meeting work goals.
 Performance is directly tied to wage and salary increases.
 Performance reviews will have a direct effect on your compensation.